Thermal Camera SDK 11.3.0

 Supported by Parameters Unique

-analog outputs output_mode, field index, gain, offset no
+analog outputs output mode, field index, field stat, gain, offset no

 A specific data point of a measurement field can be output on the designated channel.
-The field index parameter identifies the measurement field and the configured mode of that field defines the data point (MeasurementFieldConfig::mode).
+The field index parameter identifies the measurement field and the field stat defines the data point.
 The value x_field of this data point is converted to an output value X_out

 X_out = gain * x_field + offset